DryPringleSoup/ytAudioFetch/README.md

 # ytAudioFetch <img src="ytaf.svg" width="100" height="100" align="right">
-Light [yt-dlp](https://github.com/yt-dlp/yt-dlp) gui that fetches audio from playlists/videos as .mp3's and tags them with artists, titles, and cover art/thumbnail
+Light [yt-dlp](https://github.com/yt-dlp/yt-dlp) gui that fetches the audio from any youtube playlist, video, or short while tagging it with any of the tags you can choose.

 ## Installation
 ### Command Line